 Buddhists consider meditation an essential step on the road to enlightenment, self-realisation and the state of Nirvana.
 Buddhist monks and nuns learn how to meditate on the Noble Eightfold Path to Nirvana and, as an invaluable bonus, also attain inner peace and happiness.

 Although non-Buddhists rarely subscribe to the idea of Nirvana or the pain of being reincarnated, the side benefits of stress relief and being able to deal with life’s trials and tribulations have made meditation courses in Thailand popular.
-The meditation courses and programmes offered at a select number of temples in Chiang Mai teach novices the basic steps.
+The meditation courses offered at a select number of temples in Chiang Mai teach novices the basic steps.

 The meditation programmes at each of the recommended Chiang Mai temples varies with the ajarn (teacher) overseeing it.
 Novice enrolees might learn the four sides of mindfulness and begin with concentrating on breathing patterns while sitting cross-legged (nang samati) or walking slowly.
 The temples detailed below mostly have mentors on hand who give relevant advice on the way forward.